Heckfield Place

-A country estate of 438 acres, the heart of Heckfield Place is a Georgian Grade II listed manor house, located in Hampshire, United Kingdom.
-It was built between 1763 and 1766 for Jane Hawley (1744–1815), it was enlarged by the Shaw Lefevre family who lived in the estate from 1786 to 1895.
+The heart of Heckfield Place, a country estate of 438 acres, is a Georgian Grade II listed manor house, in Hampshire, United Kingdom.
+It was built between 1763 and 1766 for Jane Hawley (1744–1815), it was enlarged by the Shaw Lefevre family, who lived in the estate from 1786 to 1895.
 In the 20th century, it was owned by the family of Col Horace Walpole before being sold to Racal Electronics plc. and converted to a conference and training centre in 1981–1982.

 An additional wing was added to the north of the manor house, extending into the walled garden.
 From 2000 to 2002, Heckfield Place was run as a corporate training centre by the Thales Group.
-The building underwent major refurbishment from 2009 until 2018, when it opened as a luxury country house hotel and awarded The Sunday Times’ Hotel of the Year Award in 2018.
+The building underwent major refurbishment from 2009 until 2018, when it opened as a luxury country house hotel and wonThe Sunday Times’ Hotel of the Year Award.